Vincristine

 Vincristine, also known as leurocristine and sold under the brand name Oncovin among others, is a chemotherapy medication used to treat a number of types of cancer.
 This includes acute lymphocytic leukemia, acute myeloid leukemia, Hodgkin lymphoma, neuroblastoma, and small cell lung cancer among others.
 It is given intravenously.

 Most people experience some side effects from vincristine treatment.
 Commonly it causes a change in sensation, hair loss, constipation, difficulty walking, and headaches.
 Serious side effects may include neuropathic pain, lung damage, or low white blood cells which increases the risk of infection.
 Use during pregnancy may result in birth defects.
 It works by stopping cells from dividing properly.
 It is vital that it not be given intrathecally, as this may kill.

 Vincristine was first isolated in 1961.
 It is on the World Health Organization's List of Essential Medicines.
 It is a vinca alkaloid that can be obtained from the Madagascar periwinkle Catharanthus roseus.

 Medical uses

 Vincristine is delivered via intravenous infusion for use in various types of chemotherapy regimens.
-Its main uses are in non-Hodgkin lymphoma as part of the chemotherapy regimen CHOP R-CVP, Hodgkin lymphoma as part of MOPP, COPP, BEACOPP, or the less popular Stanford V chemotherapy regimen in acute lymphoblastic leukemia (ALL), and in treatment for nephroblastoma as well as the chemotherapy regimen VDC-IE for Ewing's sarcoma.
+Its main uses are in non-Hodgkin lymphoma as part of the chemotherapy regimen CHOP R-CVP, Hodgkin lymphoma as part of MOPP, COPP, BEACOPP, or the less popular Stanford V chemotherapy regimen, in acute lymphoblastic leukemia (ALL) as part of the VAMP regimen, and in treatment for nephroblastoma as well as the chemotherapy regimen VDC-IE for Ewing's sarcoma.
 It is also used to induce remission in ALL with dexamethasone and L-asparaginase, and in combination with prednisone to treat childhood leukemia.
 Vincristine is occasionally used as an immunosuppressant, for example, in treating thrombotic thrombocytopenic purpura (TTP) or chronic idiopathic thrombocytopenic purpura (ITP).